 Don’t Use Your Teeth as Tools

-It’s tempting to use your teeth to open packages, remove tags, or cut things, but this can result in cracked or broken teeth.
+It is tempting to use your teeth to open packages, remove tags, or cut things, but this can result in cracked or broken teeth.
 Your teeth are not designed for opening bottles or tearing open plastic.
 Using your teeth for these tasks can put unnecessary pressure on them and cause serious damage.
 Always use the appropriate tools for these tasks to avoid causing harm to your teeth.
-This will not only help you avoid dental emergencies but also keep your teeth in great condition.
+This will help you avoid dental emergencies and keep your teeth in great condition.

 Address Dental Issues Early